 Spaced Repetition and the Word Quiz

 The quiz component at the end of each word on this site is not decorative.
-Completing a three-question quiz on a word’s meaning, usage, and distinction from synonyms is one of the highest-return vocabulary acquisition activities available.
-It forces retrieval, it surfaces misconceptions, and it makes the word slightly effortful to process — which is exactly what makes it stick.
+A short quiz on meaning, usage, and distinction from synonyms forces retrieval, surfaces misconceptions, and makes the word slightly effortful to process.

 Streaks and the Consistency Problem

-The biggest obstacle to a daily word practice isn’t motivation — it’s the compounding cost of missed days.
+The biggest obstacle to a daily word practice isn’t motivation.
+It is the compounding cost of missed days.
 Miss three days in a row and the newly learned words begin their drift toward forgetting.
 Miss a week and the context of the words you learned is largely gone.

 How Long Does It Take?